RomuloPy/CD-Assignment-WincAcademy/README.md

 [![Python package](https://github.com/RomuloPy/CD-Assignment-WincAcademy/actions/workflows/calculator-flow.yml/badge.svg)](https://github.com/RomuloPy/CD-Assignment-WincAcademy/actions/workflows/calculator-flow.yml)

-### Write a short, 200/300-word report in which you discuss at least the following:

-#### 1. Name three components of your solution, explain what they are and how they relate to each other.
+### 1. Name three components of your solution, explain what they are and how they relate to each other.
 A 'component' can be anything from GitHub Actions or Bash to Digital Ocean and SSH.

 1-	Actions
 Actions are a set of code scripts that are designed to automate tasks and integrate with other tools and services.
 Actions can be used to build, test, deploy, and more.
 Actions are often packaged as reusable workflows that can be shared with other developers.